andrewcharlesjones/pcpca/README.md

 ## Example

 Here's a simple example of fitting PCPCA with a toy dataset.
 In this data, the foreground contains two subgroups.
+The first half of the foreground samples belong to group 1, and the second half belong to group 2.

 Load the toy dataset and plot it:
 ```python